-Yes, the mere thought of my existence may be difficult for the mind to accept.
-Mortals don’t really want to know what stirs in the dark, let alone look it in the eye.
-They fear the wolf come at night clawing at the door.
-They whimper and tremble when they hear the raven’s wings beating against the shutters like the wind in the gloaming.
-Yes, they can feel death, can feel the cold steel edging against their spines — always.
+The mere thought of my existence is difficult for some to accept.
+Most mortals don’t really want to know what stirs in the dark, let alone look it in the eye.
+They fear the beast come at night clawing at the door.
+They whimper and tremble when they hear our wings beating against the shutters.
+They can feel death, can feel the cold edging sharp against their spines.
 Every new moon brings no merit beyond the shadows.
 The dark is no place for wandering.
-Mortals just don’t have the courage or the fortitude for such a leap of faith.
+Mortals just don’t have the courage or the fortitude for such a walk of faith.
 They use ignorance as a shield, believing that denial will protect them in some way.
 It won’t, not from me, and I am not the only monster they need fear in the dark.
 Many supernatural creatures wander the dimly lit places of this putrid world.
 Provision had long ago been created for the lot of us, and so the Leiche are oftentimes mistaken for other more notorious immortals, though we do have better table manners than our brethren.
 Beyond death we are, more or less.
 Eternally beyond redemption, so it has long been written.
 We are souls lost to the darkness the scriptures claim.
 A morbid affliction upon the earth, but it’s all lies, you see.

-Vampires — wretched bloodsuckers — are, beyond all doubt, the most disgusting of the beasts, no better than pathetic mortals with rabies.
-A pack of flea-bitten mangy dogs, barking at the moon’s waxing glow.
-They kill for their own pleasure and gluttony, and it makes me sick, but alas, they do pretend to have codes of honor: what they would consider ethics.
-The term ethics by their definition is a stretch of the imagination.
+Vampires, those wretched bloodsuckers are beyond all doubt the most disgusting of the beasts.
+No better than pathetic mortals with rabies.
+A meandering pack of flea-bitten mangy felines, carousing under the moon’s waxing glow.
+They kill for their own pleasure and gluttony, and it makes me sick.
+They pretend to have codes of honor, what they would consider ethics, but ethics by their definition is a stretch of the imagination.
 Everyone needs killing, depending on the candle you hold up to them.
-It’s all badly tailored justifications really, and so as you might expect, they always fall just short of grace with their false mimicry.
+It’s all badly tailored justifications really, and so as you might expect, vampires always fall just short of grace with their false mimicry.
 Divine they are not.
 Gods they are not.
 They are simply sad little marionettes dancing in contorted spasms from filaments of frayed twine.

-The Leiche are not death dealers in that sense.
+The Leiche, we are not death dealers in that sense.
 We are not angels or demons either.
-Angels and demons labor for the Gods — each on their chosen side be it good or evil — punishing mortals, as they are charged to do.
+Angels and demons labor for the Gods, each on their chosen side be it good or evil, punishing mortals, as they are charged to do.
 It’s all about divine retribution for them, no matter how you look at it.
-The righteous suffer and the evil-doers suffer.
-I have never seen a soul saved through suffering, have never witnessed a divine epiphany spring forth from the lament of the languishing, so I have always held fast to the belief that the Leiche uphold a more otherworldly purpose.
+The righteous suffer and the evildoers suffer.
+I have never seen a soul saved through suffering, and I have never witnessed a divine epiphany spring forth from the lament of the languishing, so I’ve always held fast to the belief that the Leiche uphold a more otherworldly purpose.
 Sometimes you just have to have faith in that which you cannot explain, and sometimes, you just have to do what you are told to do.
 We work for the greater anarchy of the Universe.
 We answer to no one, and it doesn’t have to make sense.
 We are the harnessers of souls, and we will drag you kicking and screaming into the light if we must.
-Blades gleaming fiercely in the cold cutting shimmer of the moon, we are the dark horsemen mounted proudly upon our pale steeds.
+Blades gleaming in the cold cutting shimmer of the moon, we are the dark horsemen mounted proudly upon our pale steeds.
 Our purpose is inevitable.
 Our actions — instinctual.
 We have no conscience with which to do battle, no ethical aspirations to taint our reason.
 We are not vigilantes for the greater good of humanity.
 Right and wrong do not exist for us.
 Salvation of the spirit.
 That is all that matters, and chaos has always been the swiftest means of deliverance.

 The innocent perish just as the wicked.
 God doesn’t discriminate, and neither do I. I have taken my share of each, have gnawed on the bones with little remorse or regret.
-Pity?
-Forgiveness?
+Pity.
+Forgiveness.
 Dross sentiments, nothing more.
 It is not in our nature to nurture such ill-advised ideals.
-We have no right to feel compassion; never have had, not since the dawning of time.
+We have no right to feel compassion.
+Never have had.
+Not since the dawning of time.
 Deliverance calls for cold neutrality.
 A sympathetic will is a weakened will and of no use to anyone.

 I will let you decide for yourself.
 I have faced my own death a thousand times over.
-I have no opinion to offer you; consolation is not mine to give.
+I have no opinion to offer you.
+Consolation is not mine to give.